deplant/java4ever-framework/README.md

 #### Add Sdk lib to your code

-You can add "ton_client" lib a multiply ways:
+You can add "ton_client" lib by multiple ways:

 * Specify absolute path to your library in code: